 Ducks Unlimited Canada

-- Continue to partner with Island Nature Trust to deliver Project Webfoot field trip classes.
+3) Continue to partner with the Island Nature Trust to deliver the wetland fieldtrips.
+Provide support for them with the field trip delivery.

-- Ensure wetland field trip sites are safe, accessible and interactive for students.
+4) Ensure wetland field trip sites are safe, and accessible for students.

-- Share wetland education initiatives through various media posts.
+5) Share wetland education initiatives through media posts.

-- Encourage Project Webfoot classes to become involved in environmental action projects at their schools.
+7) Encourage WFT classes to become involved in environmental action projects at their schools and in their local communities.